Normify-me/API/README.md

 - `matched_by_similarity`: Indicator if the standard was found in the database but the identifier did not match 100% and the match was done by a similarity analysis (please check this result manually if the match was correct)
 - `similarity_score`: Float between 0 and 1 that shows the similarity between the name_short of the request and the name/name_short in the database when the standard is matched via similarity matching.
 A value of 1 indicates perfect similarity.
 - `id`: Unique ID of the law/standard
+- `identifier`: Identifier of the law/standard
-- `identifier`: Unique identifier of the law/standard
+- `normify_identifier`: Unique normify identifier of the law/standard,
+- `normify_link`: Link to the law/standard on Normify,
 - `title`: Title of the law/standard
 - `current_version_date`: Current version date (Publishing date/Version date)
 - `created_by_ai`: Indicator if the standard was created by AI in the database